 Q: What are some ways to encourage teenagers with asthma to make sure they take their medication every day?

-The first thing allergists do is make sure the teenager understands that this is not a condition that will just go away, as many teenagers think.
+The first thing we do is make sure the teenager understands that this is not a condition that will just go away, as many teenagers think.
 We also have to reassure them the medications they use are not going to cause problems.

 We have to tell them that, even with asthma, they can do everything everyone else does at school or in sports.
-We have to build a relationship with the teenager — and by doing that we can get better patient adherence to medications.
+We build a relationship with the teenager — and by doing that we can get better patient adherence to medications.

 Now anytime we treat patients with asthma, the goal is to have them administer their medication once per day.
 When patients need to use 2-3 times per day, the adherence rate drops dramatically.